Best Diets for Seniors

 Davidson says the Weight Watchers point system works well because it makes eating balanced meals easy.
 Others that provide prepared meals throughout the day, such as Jenny Craig and Nutrisystem, “keep caloric content low but steady throughout the day,” he says.
 “And those work for the elderly quite well.”

 The cost can be a problem.
-Jenny Craig foods cost an average $15 to $23 each day, plus enrollment and consultation costs.
+Jenny Craig foods cost an average of $15 to $23 each day, plus enrollment and consultation costs.
 Weight Watchers’ nonfood expenses can reach nearly $70 per month, plus the cost of either Weight Watchers-brand or outside foods.
 “You can try and mimic the Weight Watchers diet and find prepared meals that work for patients [when expense] is an issue for the elderly,” Davidson says.
 His office provides a seven-day meal plan with menus and counseling for patients.

 Fruits and Veggies